Ubtech Lynx is a novel household robot that's not worth $800

 Other than its yoga and exercise routines, you can easily replicate everything else Lynx does for much less than the cost of Lynx and get much better versions of Lynx's smart home features in the process.

-For an Alexa-enabled smart speaker ($38.00 at Amazon.com), I recommend the $50 Amazon Echo Dot ($49.99 at Amazon.com).
+For an Alexa-enabled smart speaker, I recommend the $50 Amazon Echo Dot (£49.99 at Amazon.co.uk).
 Lynx was mostly reliable when I gave a command, but the Dot heard me more often from further away.
 The Dot also plugs into your own speakers so it can deliver sound quality that's better than the tinny music Lynx plays.

 Discuss Ubtech Robotics Lynx